SaladDais/Impasse/README.md

 largely mirrors PyAssimp's, most existing code should work in Impasse with minor changes.

 Note that Impasse is not complete.
 Many assimp features are still missing, mostly around mutating scenes.
-Notably, anything that would require a `new` in assimp's C++ API is not supported.
+Notably, anything that would require a `new` or `delete` in assimp's C++ API is not supported.

 # Performance